CBM Australia Code of Conduct

 Use of CBM Australia Resources

-The CBM Australia resources you use may include money or money-like resources, stationery, equipment and furniture, software and applications.
+The CBM Australia resources you use may include money or other resources like stationery, equipment and furniture, software and applications.
 CBM Australia resources are made available to you for fulfilling your responsibilities in service of CBM Australia stakeholders.

 While CBM Australia accepts modest private use of a limited number of resources, you must exercise judgement and restraint as to fair use.

-You must treat CBM Australia property with due care and ensure it is secured against damage, theft and misuse.
+You must treat CBM Australia property (intellectual, physical and virtual) and data and information with due care and ensure it is secured against damage, theft and misuse.

 You must not download or otherwise deal with material that is inappropriate, including material that is illegal or would be regarded by CBM Australia as offensive.
-Copyright law is to be observed at all times.
-Responsible use of social media regarding content, engagement and commentary is expected at all times.
+Copyright and moral rights law is to be observed at all times.

 Social Media

 If you use your own resources to participate in social media in your own time, you are participating in a private capacity.
-In a private capacity, you may share posts about CBM Australia’s work that you have accessed, while keeping in mind:
+In a private capacity, you may share official CBM Australia posts about our work, while keeping in mind

-1. You are always an ambassador for CBM Australia: be a good one.
+- You are always an ambassador for CBM Australia: be a good one.
 Your behaviour and comments online reflect on CBM Australia.
-Do not engage in private online behaviour that would not be acceptable in the workplace.
+Do not engage in private online behaviour that would not be acceptable in the workplace;

-2. If your personal profiles identify you as having a position within CBM Australia, you must avoid making comments that could be interpreted as a statement on behalf of CBM Australia.
+- If your personal profiles identify you as having a role within CBM Australia, you must avoid making comments that could be interpreted as a statement on behalf of CBM Australia.

 Gifts and Hospitality